Pac-12's Kliavkoff jabs Big 12, touts future after USC, UCLA - WHIZ News

 “I understand why they’re doing it, when you look at the relative media value between the two conferences,” Kliavkoff added later.
 “I get it.
 I get why they’re scared, why they’re trying to destabilize it.
 I was just tired of that.
 That’s probably not the most collegial thing I’ve ever said.”

+Later, Kliavkoff told The Associated Press that he was eager to speak up colorfully in defense of the Pac-12.

+“I wanted to exude confidence in the conference, because that’s what I’m seeing from our presidents and chancellors and athletic directors,” Kliavkoff said.
+“It’s my job to carry that message, and I’m happy to do so.”

-The Pac-12 has lost its Los Angeles flagships after nearly a century of history, and Kliavkoff acknowledged the widespread speculation about the long-term health of his comparatively underfunded West Coast conference.
+Still, the Pac-12 has lost its Los Angeles flagships after a century of history, and Kliavkoff acknowledged the widespread speculation about the long-term health of his comparatively underfunded West Coast conference.
 The commissioner insisted the Pac-12 will have a stronger base after its new media rights deal, and that footing could lead to expansion.

 Kliavkoff understandably didn’t identify specific schools as candidates for expansion, although San Diego State has been repeatedly mentioned by others.
 He reiterated the league’s determination to keeping a football presence in the talent-rich, heavily populated end of California.